 •I grant these same rights to The Journal of Assessment in Higher Education.
 Additionally, I grant the right to both the University of Florida and The Journal of Assessment in Higher Education to enter into agreements with third-party entities and the rights necessary to host, print, index and abstract the Submission.

 This Creative Commons license lets others distribute, remix, tweak, and build upon your work, even commercially, as long as they credit you for the original creation.
-We use the most accommodating of licenses offered.
-We use the most accomidating of licenses to achieve maximum dissemination and use of licensed materials.
+We use the most accommodating of licenses offered to achieve maximum dissemination and use of licensed materials.